Drupal4Gov/Drupal-GovCon-2017/README.md

 * Notify the #website team on Slack.

 ### CLI (Code) Method
-* Open a new issue ticket, create an issue branch
+* Open a new issue ticket, create an issue branch (following the instructions under Getting Started above).
 * Export your configuration changes using `drush cex`, check the listed changes.
 If they are correct, approve them.
 * Add, commit, and push your changes, then open a pull request.
 * Notify the #website team on Slack.